MscrmTools/PCF-Controls/README.md

 * **Number of columns** : Number of columns to display checkboxes (required)
 * **Grouping Attribute** : Attribute used to group records (optional / bound to an attribute)

-### Known issues
-* Subgrid properties must be set to display as many lines as there is records to display
-* This control displays all records from the related entity, even if selected view for the subgrid has a filter